 To recreate the look, apply the Cutler Volumizing Spray throughout your hair and blow dry it straight.
 Then, using a medium-sized crimper, begin crimping 1-inch sections of hair starting at your ends and working your way up to your roots.
-Once you’ve finished crimping all of your hair, add your fake bangs and crimp it using the same technique
+Once you’ve finished crimping all of your hair, add your fake bangs and crimp them using the same technique

 Apply a few spritzes of the Redken Triple Take 32 Extreme High-Hold Hairspray and complete the look by brushing through the hair to create an airy texture.

-Fashion week is when most designers and hairstylists show off their most eye-catching and outrageous designs, but Claudia Li and Rodney Cutler decided to do things a little differently this year.
-Instead of overwhelming the runway with sky-high updos or down-to-there-extensions the Claudia Li Fall/Winter 2019 fashion show was all about natural, subtle texture.
+Fashion Week is when most designers and hairstylists show off their most eye-catching and outrageous designs, but Claudia Li and Rodney Cutler decided to do things a little differently this year.
+Instead of overwhelming the runway with sky-high updos or down-to-there extensions, the Claudia Li Fall/Winter 2019 fashion show was all about natural, subtle texture.

 “The overall theme of the texture is natural, a little bit more of a matte finish,” Cutler explains.
 “The styles I create for Claudia are absolutely some of my most wearable styles.”

-While models usually head down the runway with tons of styling product in their hair Cutler decided to keep the look very simple, even opting not to style a few of the model’s hair at all.
+While models usually head down the runway with tons of styling product in their hair, Cutler decided to keep the look very simple—even opting not to style a few of the models' hair at all.

-“I use Cutler Volumizing Spray and Redken Fashion Works 12 and this time we’ve incorporated the Redken Triple Dry 15 Dry Texture Finishing Spray,” he says.
+“I use Cutler Volumizing Spray and Redken Fashion Work 12 and this time we’ve incorporated the Redken Triple Dry 15 Dry Texture Finishing Spray,” he says.
 “Then I use a 1.25-inch curling iron to create a really strong curl or a buckle...Women with short hair are just flaunting their haircuts.”

-Describing the subtle look as the “no-makeup, makeup” of hairstyles, Cutler says the look is effortless to recreate.
+Describing the subtle look as the “no-makeup makeup” of hairstyles, Cutler says the look is effortless to recreate.